QuentinCG/QDhcpDiscovery/README.md

 ## How to install

-1) Download <a target="_blank" href="https://github.com/QuentinCG/QDhcpDiscovery/releases/download/1.0.0/QDhcpDiscovery_v1_0_0.zip">latest release</a> (and launch the exe file if you don't want to compile it)
+1) Download this repository

 2) Open the <a href="https://github.com/QuentinCG/QDhcpDiscovery/blob/master/QDhcpDiscovery.pro">QDhcpDiscovery.pro</a> project with <a href="https://download.qt.io/archive/qt/">QtCreator</a> (or add the QDhcpDiscovery library into your project like done in <a href="https://github.com/QuentinCG/QDhcpDiscovery/blob/master/example/example.pro">example project</a>)

-4) Build and launch the project to see the result in the command line (`example.exe 127.0.0.1`)
+3) Build and launch the project to see the result in the command line (`example.exe 127.0.0.1`, the library will also be generated)

 ## License